rivedroz23/Seattle-Resource-Finder/client/README.md

 Made by River Droz

 # What is Seattle Resource Finder?
-Seattle Resource Finder is an application to help the homeless in the city of Seattle, Wa find resources such as meals and shelters.
+Seattle Resource Finder is an application to help the homeless in the city of Seattle find resources such as meals and shelters.
 It includes a list of meals and shelters from around the city and shows them on a map.
 The application also lets the users save the information that they are interested in to their profile page.

 # Layout
 ![alt Text](public/img/login.png)